RevathiOC/week5.day2/pull_request_template.md

 ## Pull Request Checklist

-- [ ] Update documentation if necessary"
+- [ ] Update documentation if necessary
 - [ ] Run tests to ensure no regressions
 - [ ] Code review has been performed
 - [ ] Dependencies have been updated